HTTP PATCH support

 - The

-is also required.- The
+Content-Lengthheader is required.
+X-Update-Rangeis also required.- The

-means that bytes 3,4,5 and 6 will be updated). - Just like the HTTP Range header, the specified bytes is a 0-based index.
+bytesvalue is the exact same as the HTTP Range header.
+The two numbers are inclusive (so3-6means that bytes 3,4,5 and 6 will be updated). - Just like the HTTP Range header, the specified bytes is a 0-based index.

 - The

-must also be specified. - The end-byte is optional.
+application/x-sabredav-partialupdatemust also be specified. - The end-byte is optional.

 - The start-byte cannot be omitted.